intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Then, `bash start-cluster-serving.sh`.

-If you want to visualize the inference summary, you also need to install Tensorboard.
+If you want to visualize the inference summary, you also need to install Tensorboard and start the service.

 ## Model Inference
 We support Python API for conducting inference with Data Pipeline in Cluster Serving.
 We provide basic usage here, for more details, please see [API Guide]().